ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     5-firstlines           Display the first 10 lines of /etc/passwd

     6-third_line           Write a script that displays the third line of the file iacta

+    7-file                 Write a shell script that creates a file